veertuinc/anka-docs/intel/Whats New/_index.md

 ---
 date: 2020-01-27
 title: "What's New (deprecated)"
-linkTitle: "What's New (deprecated)"
+linkTitle: "What's New"
-weight: 10
+weight: 98
 description: >
   Description of new Anka software features
 ---